Sexually transmitted infections (STIs) are infectious diseases spread through sexual

 for oral sex.

-Decrease susceptibility to HIV infections by preventing and controlling other STDs.
+Reduce chance of HIV infections by preventing and controlling other STIs.
+Having another

 Delay having sexual relationships as long as possible.
 The younger a person is when